Tumescent liposuction: Technique

 The tumescent technique for liposuction provides for local anesthesia via lidocaine, eliminating the need for the administration of sedatives or narcotics during surgery.

 Risks

 A review published in 2011 stated tumescent liposuction was safe.
 During the first decade of the treatments use, deaths were reported with the treatment as the cause of death, dating back to 1999.
 By 2002, 23 deaths in five years had been reported in the European literature.
 Tierney et al (2011) said, "The most frequent complications were bacterial infections such as necrotizing fasciitis, gas gangrene, and different forms of sepsis.
 Further causes of lethal outcome were hemorrhages, perforation of abdominal viscera, and pulmonary embolism."
+Complications in this procedure are rare and typically minor.
+The most common include: skin irregularity, lumpiness, dimpling, loose skin, numbness, infections and scarring.
+However, these types of minor complications can easily be corrected in most cases.

 In many U.S. states, physicians are not required to have training to perform this cosmetic surgery procedure.

 History

 Jeffrey Klein and Patrick Lillis, dermatologic surgeons, invented the tumescent technique.
 The technique was developed in the 1980s, before it came to market in the 1990s.
 The technique was introduced to Australia in the early 1990s, with Daniel Lanzer named as one of the first to use the procedure in the country.